lmullen/lincolnmullen.com/source/cv/index.markdown

 ## Professional Memberships

--   American Academy of Religion
 -   American Catholic Historical Association
 -   American Historical Association
 -   American Society of Church History
 -   Conference on Faith and History
+-   Organization of American Historians

   [Department of History and Art History]: http://historyarthistory.gmu.edu/ [The Varieties of American Conversion: The Origins of Religious Choice